JClaustre/Bltz-0D/README.md

-TIME DEPENDENT BOLTZMANN 0D
+0D Time Dependent Boltzmann Solver
 ===============
 *Author: J. Claustre*

 *Date  : 12/2015*

-DESCRIPTION
+Description
 -----------

 This code solve the 0D Boltzmann equation, depending on time for the